pmsandhu/fn-logger/README.md

 ```
 ![Alt text](https://8brpwa-ch3301.files.1drv.com/y3mSYu3ecmkbVsGNRb5x0jv3r_6Fn6U6FtVQe7eYYTUnEpGUXe6gulvjZuLrdCLV82i0jSMDa5gzAG2nw71KQgOBggTGMVUfukO7RMRmeGgr34gTTwE2APKvCQhcMnqa2DNjHhTdsEtFPh7FiH3thefGb1PGYxe2o4qWN9e2YgtsVk?width=458&height=28&cropmode=none)

-&nbsp;&nbsp;&nbsp;&nbsp;Or import at root of project and then save to window to use without having to import into every file:
+&nbsp;&nbsp;&nbsp;&nbsp;Or import at the root of your project and then save to window to use without having to import it into every file:

 ```javascript
     import logger from 'fn-logger'